We expect students to be accountable when seeking financial aid by adhering to the following principles.

 If you plan to attend a summer session and want financial aid, you must complete the prior year's FAFSA.
 Generally, summer aid is limited to federal aid programs and alternative loans.
 For example: we award Fall 2023, Spring and Summer 2024 aid based on the 2023-2024 FAFSA; we award Fall 2022, Spring and Summer 2023 aid based on the 2022-2023 FAFSA.

 - Understand that verification may require a correction to your FAFSA data, which may impact your aid eligibility.
-We reserve the right to modify any financial aid award based on your verification results.
+We reserve the right to modify any financial aid offer based on your verification results.

 - Check your Baylor email and BearWeb often and read all correspondence.
 Keep copies of the documents you send as well as those sent to you.